 "Rain beats the leopard's skin but it does not wash out the spots"

-This Ghanaian proverb is a more elaborate version of the well-known saying "a leopard can't change its spots".
-In the same way that no matter how long a leopard stands in the rain, its spots will never wash away, you can't change a person's true character regardless of how hard you try.
+This Ghanaian proverb is a more elaborate version of the saying "a leopard can't change its spots".
+No matter how long a leopard stands in the rain, its spots will never wash away; in the same way, you can't change a person's true character regardless of how hard you try.
 Similarly, it can also be interpreted as a caution to look after your reputation.
-If you become known for bad behavior, it's difficult to change a person's opinion of you no matter how many good deeds you do thereafter.
+If you become known for bad behavior, it's difficult to change your image no matter how many good deeds you do thereafter.

 This evocative proverb comes from the Democratic Republic of the Congo, one of the last bastions of the critically endangered eastern gorilla.
 Quite simply, it reminds us to respect and listen to our elders and the wisdom that they have accrued over the years.
 It also points out the arrogance of trying to lecture the experienced on subjects that they are already familiar with.
 "Teaching your grandmother to suck eggs" is an appropriate Western equivalent.